-Agreement Form: In order to ensure the proper use of technology resources, it is necessary that each student and parent/guardian annually sign the parent-student handbook agreement form.
+Agreement Form: In order to ensure the proper use of technology resources, it is necessary that each student and parent/guardian annually sign the handbook acknowledgment form.
+The signed form must be on file at the School before Internet and other technology access is permitted.
 Signing the form indicates that the user will abide by the rules governing Internet and other technology access as stated in this Policy.

 The school reserves the right to issue additional or more detailed rules for the use of technology resources, and violations of such rules may be a cause for imposition of any of the penalties delineated above.
 The school reserves the right to seek financial restitution for any damage caused by a student.
+Upon its discretion, the school reserves the right to request student/parent complete additional forms prior to the distribution of any electronic devices.